Skip to Content

 Wisconsin Birds of Prey Overview

-You’ll discover an incredible variety of birds of prey in Wisconsin, from the majestic bald eagle with its 8-foot wingspan to the nimble Cooper’s hawk that zips through forest canopies.
+You’ll find an amazing variety of raptors in Wisconsin, from the majestic bald eagle with its 8-foot wingspan to the speedy Cooper’s hawk that zips through your backyard at breakfast time.

 Types of Birds of Prey in Wisconsin